 The wording of the final agreement is considered questionable by critics.
 The EU Parliament’s position, for example, is that when an article is linked, the complete title or teaser (section of the text) cannot be used by the copyright holder without a corresponding license.
 However, the hyperlink itself and individual words should remain legal even without consent.
 It is still unclear how many words will be allowed.

-The proposed legislation excludes private users from the chargeable link, but leaves unclear whether the term ‘private’ refers to non-commercial or non-public use.
+The legislation excludes private users from the chargeable link, but leaves unclear whether the term ‘private’ refers to non-commercial or non-public use.
 Whether ancillary copyright affects bloggers or social media influencers remains to be seen.

 Restricting the law to commercial providers also raises questions.
-According to the draft, research purposes and private use should be exempt from licensing.
+According to the law, research purposes and private use should be exempt from licensing.
 However, it remains unclear what ultimately counts as private use.
 Some critics fear that this would only affect links that are not visible to the general public.
 In this scenario, for example, non-commercial bloggers would also have to obtain the press publisher’s permission (with possible fees required) before they publish a link including a heading.
 Other observers wonder whether sharing an article on Facebook or Twitter can actually count as private use.
 Despite the text being shared by a private individual, it is happening on a commercial platform that would remain the beneficiary even in that case.

 What is covered by ancillary copyright law for press publishers?